tvdk-sudoku/Year11Notes/content/notes/AEECO - Investigation 1.md

 - Or a number of other negative results.
 - Air pollution from burning fossil fuels.
 This activity causes damages to crops, materials and (historic) buildings and public health.
 - Anthropogenic climate change as a consequence of greenhouse gas emissions from the burning of fossil fuels
-- Natural gas has a external cost
+- Natural gas has a external cost of $A19/MWh (_THE HIDDEN COSTS of ELECTRICITY: Externalities of Power Generation in Australia_, n.d.)

 #### Health Risks